Selling your products internationally can be rewarding, as it can significantly affect your sales.

 The pandemic also opened tons of opportunities for ecommerce growth as governments enforced movement restrictions due to lockdowns.
-Global ecommerce jumps to 26.7 trillion pesos (fuelled by Covid-19) according to this UN report on ecommerce.
-It broke eMarketer’s projection of 10+ trillion worth of sales for 2021-2022 by a mile as published on oberlo.
+Global ecommerce jumps to 26.7 trillion dollars (fuelled by Covid-19) according to this UN report on ecommerce.
+It broke eMarketer’s projection of 10+ trillion worth of sales for 2021-2022 by a mile as published on Oberlo.

 Numbers tell us that e-commerce is an excellent opportunity, but you need to make necessary changes in your strategy to meet international customers’ needs and demands.

 In this post, we’ll walk you through practical ways to start selling your products internationally:

 The likelihood of success when selling internationally will depend on how much market research you do beforehand.

 Market research will give you insight into where your goods and services will sell, various market segments, whether or not you have competitors, and how you price your products for the market.

 You might also do primary market research, gather data from international marketplaces via phone interviews, or contact prospective customers or government representatives.

 Furthermore, this also includes secondary marketing research through trade statistics, news articles, and data from export specialists.